 H. P. Lovecraft created his various “shadowy congeners” because the stories of vampires, werewolves, and even ghosts had become too familiar and too formulaic to evoke true horror.
 Almost a century after he wrote, his own monstrous races have likewise begun to seem like comfortable story furniture rather than unnerving signals that the world is horrible and wrong.

-Our goal with this series is to present a comprehensive look at Lovecraft’s hideous creatures, from as many angles as we can.
+In Hideous Creatures: A Bestiary of the Cthulhu Mythos, we present a comprehensive look at Lovecraft’s hideous creatures, from as many angles as we can.
 Our goal is contradiction, surprise, and most especially the uncanny: the recognition of something familiar as something weird.
-As in the “Gods and Titans” section of the Trail of Cthulhu core book, this series deliberately contradicts itself, blurring boundaries and erasing certainties in the name of the uncanny.
+This book deliberately provides clashing perspectives and blurring boundaries to obliterate certainty.
 In your campaign, these variant truths might be misunderstandings, legends, heresies, or deliberate lies spread by the creatures to lull their foes into a false sense of familiarity.

 The creatures in this book are not mere antagonists to fight or flee from, they are entire mysteries or adventures by themselves, leaving physical traces, occult clues and madness in their eldritch wake.
 Each entry contains a wealth of terrible revelations:

 - Variant abilities and alternate interpretations of each entity ensures that even the more erudite players can never be sure what awaits them in the dark

 - Mythic echoes embed these horrors deep in our collective unconscious, tying creatures to historical events, legends, and folk tales.